 PHOTO + RECIPE | Our nonna’s recipe for delicious hrostule

-Our nonnas (grandmothers) hold the secrets to many delicious meals which made our childhoods so happy and sweet and our stomachs so full.
-One by one, we try to write them down so one day, we can make some for our own grandchildren and pass the tradition onto them.
-Luckily, as our nonnas grow older, they are more willingful to pass the recipes on.
+Our nonnas (grandmothers) hold the secrets to many delicious meals which made our childhoods so happy and sweet and our stomachs so full, especially if the meal in question is – hrostule.
+One by one, we try to write the recipes down so one day, we can make some for our own grandchildren and pass the tradition onto them.
+Luckily, as our nonnas grow older, they are more willing to pass the recipes on.

 Here’s one of our favorite recipes, for a pastry which gets eaten so fast one wonders was it even worth the trouble and many hours it took to make it.
 But it was.
 It always is.
 So, here’s a recipe of one nonna from Pučišća, for hrostule, hrustule, or hroštule.